CLICK HERE for a printable full page view of the rules.

 - Any player named in the starting lineup can move freely while on defense.
 Note: Batting order must remain the same throughout the game unless there are substitutions from the bench..

 - Uniform shirt and hat must match for all 9 defensive players.
 Logos and letters must also be the same.
 The shirt must contain a visible number on the back, sleeve or front.
 Names are optional.
 Baseball pants must be worn.
 (No sweats allowed, umpires may use their discretion on what is acceptable.)
 The color of the baseball pants do not have to be the same.
+No arrangements must be made between managers.
+Manager can give umpire reason for missing hat, shirt, etc., which will be taken into account when presented in council, (managers) review of protest.
+The reason no matter how severe for missing part of uniform will be taken into account by council but will not automatically be excused especially during crucial games.

 - It is unorthodox for a team to have more than 1 of any number.
 However, if a team has a repeated number, this must be brought to the attention of the umpire and the opposing manager.
 This information must be shared prior to when the second (third, fourth, etc.) player with the repeated number steps into the batters box.
 Failure to inform of a repeated number to the specified personnel will result in an out as the player with the same number steps into the batters box.